-The Nuevo Sol is the main form of currency in Peru.
-The US dollar is also commonly accepted in Peru, but it is recommended to carry Peruvian currency as well if you plan on travelling to more rural destinations within the country, as the US dollar may not always be accepted.
+The Nuevo Sol is the currency in Peru.
+The US dollar is also commonly accepted, but it is recommended to carry Peruvian currency as well if you plan on travelling to more rural destinations within the country.
 It is also more convenient to have Peruvian coins for smaller purchases like snacks or beverages.
-Visa and Mastercard are widely accepted, especially in major cities, but they are not as frequently used in more rural areas so being charged an extra fee for use is not uncommon.
+Visa and Mastercard are widely accepted, especially in major cities, but they are not as frequently used in more rural areas so being charged an extra fee for use is common.

 Peru has 47 Indigenous languages, but the most common language spoken is Spanish.
 82.6% of the population speak Castilian, which is one of many Spanish dialects.
 You will encounter other languages such as Quechua (13.9% pop.) and Aymara (1.7% pop.) and other Indigenous languages as you travel throughout Peru, especially in the more rural areas and in the Amazon region.
 English is spoken in most tourist areas, but it is not widely spoken throughout Peru, so learning a little bit of Spanish will always go a long way.